gitops-working-group/gitops-working-group/PRINCIPLES.md

 Ideally, all of it; and the entire system can be recreated exclusively from its Desired State.

-That said, the definition of a "computer systems" can be quite broad and strays into human processes and systems as well.
+The definition of a _system_ can be quite broad, and may incorporate human as well as programmatic processes.
-For example, is a company's sales process a "computer system"?
+For example, is a company's sales process a system?
-Likely in parts.
-Should GitOps be applied to the entire sales process including the human processes (without prejudice as to what those processes are)?
+Should GitOps be applied to it?
-Whilst such a vision is compelling, a more pragmatic approach is preferrable, otherwise we risk trying to boil the ocean.
+Although a vision in which the GitOps practices are applied generally to all processes, human or otherwise is compelling, a more pragmatic approach is preferable, to avoid the risk of attempting to "boil the ocean".

 Instead, we should focus on subsystems where the Desired State is well defined, implement the GitOps principles there, and grow out to capture more systems from that initial subsystem. <!-- This progressive approach to GitOps is elaborated further in [the guide to adopting GitOps.md](ADOPTING_GITOPS.md). -->